View Categories

 Fixed width slideshow layout

-The post or page content is often placed within this central container.
+The post or page content is often placed within this limited central container.
 So if you insert MetaSlider into a post, it will only be as wide as this container.
-Even if you enable the “100% width” option in MetaSlider, your slider will only be as wide as the container.
+In the image below, you can see that the yellow “slider” area is not full-width.

 Centered fixed width slideshow layout